Love Letter To Columbus

 And yet no one has ever heard of Columbus, Ohio.
 The purpose of this blog shall be to investigate why.
 Also to shed a light on why I find this city so immensely compelling, nearly a decade after I last lived there, having been born nowhere near here.
 To this day I cannot wrap my mind around the intricate social experience that living in Columbus represented.
 Having grown up in such a countrified extreme that our postal address at one time read RR8 – as in, rural route eight, more useful a designation to the poor soul delivering our mail than either town name or zip code could have been – it would be easy for me to fall back on the tired shtick that I am a small town guy, always will be.
 Yet moving to C-bus at the age of 21 forever changed this; I will forevermore be a big city person, and nothing else will ever compare.

 And I mean this quite literally, that nothing else can compare.
 The cultural experience, and the way your mind gets working in such complicated mechanisms, these are experiences you will never have living in the middle of nowhere.
 Anyone clinging to that dreary dogma about small town life has simply not experienced day-to-day existence in a major city.
-And possibly not even the right major city – for six years now, I have lived withing driving distance of and worked five days a week in Charlotte, North Carolina.
+And possibly not even the right major city – for ten years, I have lived withing driving distance of and worked five days a week in Charlotte, North Carolina.
 Yet try though I might, it has proven virtually impossible for me to become seriously interested in the meta-story of Charlotte.
 I just can’t bring myself to really care about and dissect this place in quite the same way.
 More outsiders have probably heard of Charlotte than they have of Columbus, it even has the edge in major professional sports by a 2-1 margin, but I am here to tell you that these two cities are worlds apart.
 And the cultural hub of Cackalacki, or whatever you choose to call it, if I may spoil the trailer here, it suffers bigtime by comparison.

 Let us begin this primer course, then (at least for as long as it is able to exist online, without being taken down for copyright infringement) by considering the following piece: